Ocean Lesson for Elementary Students: Habitats and Teamwork

 Session 3: Predator and prey in the ocean

-1. Teach predator and prey with simple examples, then ask students to match two picture cards to show a predator and prey relationship.
+2. Have students match picture cards to show a predator and prey relationship.

 Session 4: Vertebrates and invertebrates sorting lab